christytan/OCI-GoldenGate/Goldengate.md

 ## Steps

-### **STEP 1: Provision a Goldengate Microservice instance OCI Marketplace**
+### **STEP 1: Provision a Goldengate Microservice from OCI Marketplace**

-1. Connect to your OCI tenancy and select 'Marketplace' from top left menu.
+1. Connect to your OCI tenancy and select **Marketplace** from top left menu.

-Browse for 'Oracle Goldengate 19c for Oracle'.
+Browse for **Oracle Goldengate 19c for Oracle**.
 You may set a filter on Type on the left.
-Select 'Stack' from the dropdown and the image should be easier to find.
+Select **Stack** from the dropdown and the image should be easier to find.
 The image is a terraform orchestration that deploys Goldengate on a compute image along with required resources.

 2. Click on image and choose your compartment to deploy the goldengate instance.
-For eg. as a workshop user with assigned compartment user01-Compartment, pick user01-Compartment from the drop down.
+For eg. as a workshop user with assigned compartment userX-Compartment, pick userX-Compartment from the drop down.

 3. Launch Stack and provide details as described below